Straylight Run

-Straylight Run is an emo band based in Baldwin, Nassau County, New York.
-The band released two albums, Straylight Run and The Needles the Space, as well as three EPs, Prepare to Be Wrong, About Time, and Un Mas Dos.
-In 2010, the band announced that they would be going on indefinite hiatus, but might reunite in the future.
-Two of the members, John Nolan and Shaun Cooper, previously played in Taking Back Sunday and have since rejoined the band.
+Straylight Run is an American rock band from Baldwin, New York.
+The band formed in 2003 after founders John Nolan and Shaun Cooper left Taking Back Sunday.
+They released two albums, Straylight Run and The Needles the Space, as well as three EPs, Prepare to Be Wrong, Un Mas Dos, and About Time.

+In 2010, the band announced an indefinite hiatus because of financial reasons.
+Nolan and Cooper rejoined Taking Back Sunday shortly after.

 History

-When he was still a member of Taking Back Sunday, John Nolan wrote several songs that he didn't feel would go well with the band.
-After their departure, John and Shaun Cooper recorded several demos with Taking Back Sunday drummer Mark O'Connell.
-The band began to take its present form when drummer Will Noon was invited to join after his former band, Breaking Pangaea, broke up.
-Breaking Pangaea's former lead singer was Fred Mascherino, who later took Nolan's place in Taking Back Sunday.
-Shortly thereafter, John's sister, Michelle DaRosa, joined Straylight Run.
-The band's name was taken from the final section of William Gibson's cyberpunk science-fiction novel Neuromancer.
+Vocalist-guitarist John Nolan and bassist Shaun Cooper left Taking Back Sunday in 2003 after tensions brewed between Nolan and Taking Back Sunday lead singer Adam Lazzara.
+Lazzara was alleged to have cheated on Nolan's sister, Michelle DaRosa, while the two were dating.
+The two formed Straylight Run in 2003 with DaRosa as the band's pianist, guitarist and second vocalist.
+Taking Back Sunday drummer Mark O'Connell played on the first Straylight Run demo but did not participate in both bands simultaneously after that.
+The band was named after a reference from William Gibson's cyberpunk science-fiction novel Neuromancer.

+Nolan was replaced in Taking Back Sunday by Breaking Pangaea lead singer Fred Mascherino, causing that band to break up.
+Nolan and Cooper approached Breaking Pangaea's drummer Will Noon to join Straylight Run, and that rounded out their lineup.

 The band gained popularity after posting six demo songs for free download on their official site.
 The group embarked on a brief headlining tour in the Northeast in September 2003 with support from Christiansen and JamisonParker.
 In October, the band went on their first full US tour, co-headlining the trek with the New Amsterdams.
 Following this, the band toured with the Format in November, and supported Coheed and Cambria in December.
 The band spent most of the month working on new material and making plans to record their debut.
 In January 2004, the band supported Brand New on their tour of the UK.

 Straylight Run (2004)

 Due to John's and Shaun's involvement in their previous band, they were bound by contract to release an album under Victory Records.
-They began to record their first album in April 2004 and released their self-titled debut album Straylight Run on October 12, 2004 after a one-month postponement.
+They began to record their first album in April 2004 and released their debut album, Straylight Run, on October 12, 2004, after a one-month postponement.
 The album sold over 11,000 copies in the first week, and made the Billboard Top 100 Albums list.
-The album featured Nate Ruess, former lead singer of The Format and current frontman of the indie-pop group fun. on the song "It's For the Best".
+The album featured Nate Ruess, former lead singer of The Format and the indie-pop group fun. on the song "It's For the Best".
 In late 2005, the band toured with Simple Plan.